Customers often use lines like, “I’ll come back another time” or “Great, thanks for your help. I’m going to have a think about it.”

 Understand that customers have a choice about where they shop.
 It’s not always your stores' product or price that draws them in or keeps them away.
 It's the in-store service.
 You have the biggest influence on a customer’s willingness to buy.

-Here are Top 3 must-do’s to cement that sale!
+Here are Top 3 must-do’s to cement that sale from our retail sales courses on Closing the sale!

 Ask more questions